astral-sh/ty/docs/reference/editor-settings.md

 The editor settings supported by ty's language server, as well as the settings specific to [ty's VS Code extension][ty-vscode].

-## Runtime settings

-These settings define the behavior of the language server while it is running.
-They can be changed dynamically without needing to restart the server.

 ### `disableLanguageServices`

 Whether to disable the language services for the ty language server like code completion, hover,